Skip to main content

 26661 Bunert Road Warren, Michigan 480895Layoff

-Leading the list was Wolverine Services at its Louisville facility, reporting 179 affected workers.
+The biggest impact was at Wolverine Services at its Louisville facility, reporting 179 affected workers.
 [Unknown - KY] followed with 179 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
-The Information & Technology sector warrants close attention heading into the next period.
+This data points to a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
+The Agriculture sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.